 - Links with external partners are strong and well co-ordinated providing a wealth of opportunities for pupils to explore their options.

 - The relationship with the external IAG provider, C&K Careers, is very well regarded.

 In light of our outstanding provision, we have been awarded the Quality in Careers Standard.

 We're proud to work with Ahead Partnership to improve employability skills and careers experiences for all of our students from Year 7 through to Year 11.
 They help us to organise several events and activities every year, drawing on the help of volunteers from businesses from across our region to give the students first-hand experience of the working world.

 This year we're keen to introduce new businesses to the school so that we can cover as many different sectors as possible and to give students a broader understanding of the career options available to them in their local area.
 Do you know a business that could volunteer some time for our students?
-Please contact either Mr Hirst at school or click here for further details.
+Please contact either Miss Bland or Mr Whiteley at school or click here for further details.